carenkeyes/money-jars-client/README.md

 ## Motivation
 I have been using a zero-based budgeting software called YNAB (You Need a Budget) for almost two years now and it has changed my life for the better.
-I keep track of less-frequent expenses and always have money set aside for when the car needs an oil change or my son breaks his glasses for the 5th time this year.
+I keep track of less-frequent expenses and always have money set aside for when the car needs an oil change or my son breaks his glasses for the 5th time in a year.

 I've been trying to teach my kids the same money habits that I have learned and give them allowance so that they can practice budgeting now.
-We've used jars and envelop systems but I was getting really tired of always needing to have the correct amount of cash on hand.
+We've used jars and envelope systems but I was getting really tired of always needing to have the correct amount of cash on hand.
 When YNAB announced its new public API, I decided it was time to do something about it

 ## Summary